 Who We Are

-The Office of the Water Engineer primarily serves as the implementation arm of the Flathead Reservation Water Management Board.
+The Office of the Water Engineer serves as the implementation arm of the Flathead Reservation Water Management Board.
 We are all employees of the Board, led and supervised by the Water Engineer.
 Along with the Board, we are part of a government instrumentality charged with the implementation of the Unitary Administration and Management Ordinance portion of the Water Compact between the Confederated Salish and Kootenai Tribes, the State of Montana, and the United States.

 What We Do